Precision-Varying Prediction (PVP): Robustifying ASR systems against adversarial attacks: Experiments and Results

-\textbf{Adaptive Attacks:} We generate $100$ adaptive C\&W AEs against the best-performing ASR model under C\&W attack detection.
-Under this stronger threat model, all attacks achieve an SER of zero, indicating complete attack success and demonstrating that the standalone robustness increase as well as the precision-diversity method can be circumvented when the adversary explicitly optimizes against it.
-This underscores that defending against adaptive attacks remains a challenging problem for many existing methods.
-Future work could combine PVP with uncertainty-based defenses like DistriBlock, using precision–diversity and uncertainty to hinder adaptive attacks.
+To evaluate the worst-case security boundaries of our PVP, we generated adaptive AEs optimized over $1{,}000$ iterations per sample to actively minimize the targeted defense objectives (Eq.~\ref{eq:adaptive}).
+Under this threat, all attacks achieve an SER of zero, indicating complete attack success and demonstrating that the precision-diversity method can be circumvented when the adversary explicitly optimizes against it---a vulnerability shared equally by all existing defense frameworks.

+However, this evasion comes at a cost to acoustic imperceptibility when facing hybrid defenses.
+As reported in Tab.~\ref{tab:hybrid_detection_ge} for the Common Voice benchmark, while standalone PVP and \mbox{DistriBlock} were bypassed with relatively low distortion ($\text{SNR}_{\text{seg}}$ between $14.50$\,\si{\decibel} and $18.79$\,\si{\decibel}), bypassing the hybrid frameworks drastically degraded signal quality.
+Most notably, the $\text{Hybrid}_{\text{MP}}$ forced the highest distortion levels across the board, pushing the $\text{SNR}_{\text{seg}}$ down to an audible $-0.54$\,\si{\decibel} on the FP32 model.
+These empirical outcomes confirm that while a multi-objective adaptive attack can technically bypass the statistical thresholds, the hybrid framework effectively breaks the attack's primary constraint by forcing a trade-off between detection evasion and acoustic imperceptibility.